Jizhou Kang and Athanasios Kottas

 Statistics

-Traditionally, ordinal responses are assumed to arise through discretization of a latent continuous distribution, with covariate effects entering linearly.
-This approach limits the covariate-response relationship and faces computational challenges when the number of response categories is large.
-We develop a novel Bayesian nonparametric modeling approach to ordinal regression based on priors placed directly on the discrete distribution of the ordinal responses.
-The prior probability model is built from a structured mixture of multinomial distributions.
-We leverage a continuation-ratio logits representation and Pólya-Gamma augmentation to formulate the mixture kernel, with mixture weights defined through the logit stick-breaking process that allows the covariates to enter through a linear function.
-The implied regression functions for the response probabilities can be expressed as weighted sums of regression functions under traditional parametric models, with covariate-dependent weights.
-Thus, the modeling approach achieves flexibility in ordinal regression relationships, avoiding linearity or additivity assumptions in the covariate effects.
-Moreover, the model features a conditional independence structure for category-specific parameters, which results in computationally efficient posterior simulation by allowing partial parallel sampling.
+We develop a nonparametric Bayesian modeling approach to ordinal regression based on priors placed directly on the discrete distribution of the ordinal responses.
+The prior probability models are built from a structured mixture of multinomial distributions.
+We leverage a continuation-ratio logits representation to formulate the mixture kernel, with mixture weights defined through the logit stick-breaking process that incorporates the covariates through a linear function.
+The implied regression functions for the response probabilities can be expressed as weighted sums of parametric regression functions, with covariate-dependent weights.
+Thus, the modeling approach achieves flexible ordinal regression relationships, avoiding linearity or additivity assumptions in the covariate effects.
+A key model feature is that the parameters for both the mixture kernel and the mixture weights can be associated with a continuation-ratio logits regression structure.
+Hence, an efficient and relatively easy to implement posterior simulation method can be designed, using PĆ³lya-Gamma data augmentation.
+Moreover, the model is built from a conditional independence structure for category-specific parameters, which results in additional computational efficiency gains through partial parallel sampling.
+In addition to the general mixture structure, we study simplified model versions that incorporate covariate dependence only in the mixture kernel parameters or only in the mixture weights.
+For all proposed models, we discuss approaches to prior specification and develop Markov chain Monte Carlo methods for posterior simulation.
 The methodology is illustrated with several synthetic and real data examples.